 I don’t even like that description, what might be one person’s fluff, might be one person’s perfect.

 Wherever your inspiration comes from. it all comes down to what is right for you, and not anyone elses opinion about what particular sector of Weddings is best, or coolest, or defining.

 You just have to be your own brand of Special !

 Secondly, I pride myself in not sticking myself in a genre, I would rather be all encompassing, and open to all kinds of ideas.

 Every day I see things that really open my eyes, and I think Wow, what an industry to be a part of !

-Sometimes because the Blog is eclectic it can be seen as boring or not the most enlightening , but I would much rather be me, and do what I believe in, which is helping people get exactly what they want, WHATEVER way they want it.
+Sometimes because the Blog is eclectic it can be seen as not the most enlightening, or focused enough but I would much rather be me, and do what I believe in, which is inspiring people to get exactly what they want, WHATEVER way they want it.